yuejiewang/Parallel-SAT-solver/README.md

 `v` is either 0 or 1, meaning verbose output for debugging
 ***default:*** v = 0

-For cims crunchy machines, first run `module load gcc-9.2` before running the programming.
+For cims crunchy machines, first run `module load gcc-9.2` before running the program.

 ###### Run